Coharie Intra-tribal Council, Inc.

 The Coharie Intra-tribal Council, Inc., is a state-recognized tribe in North Carolina.
 The headquarters are in Clinton, North Carolina.

 Formerly known as the Coharie Indian People, Inc., and the Coharie Tribe of North Carolina, the group's 2,700 members primarily live in Sampson and Harnett counties.
+Their chief is Ammie Gordon "Gordie".

-The group is believed to have descended "from certain tribes of Indians originally inhabiting the coastal regions of North Carolina."
+The group identifies as descendants of "certain tribes of Indians originally inhabiting the coastal regions of North Carolina."
 In 1910, residents of Herrings Township along the Coharie creeks identified as being of Croatan descent.
+Genealogist Paul Heinegg claims the group is of invented origins.

+History

+The Coharie descend from free Black families who lived in North Carolina in 1830.
+Scholar Renate Bartl labels them as one of the triracial groups present in the state, who claim Native American identity from local groups, even those extinct or deported.

 Nonprofit organization

 In 1978, Coharie Intra Tribal Inc. formed as 501(c)(3) nonprofit organization based in Clinton, North Carolina, and Freddie Carter serves as the organization's principal officer.
 Its mission is to "provide housing, economic development, health, social services assistance and maintenance of the tribal roll for the members of the Coharie Tribe."
 They have four employees.

 The organization operates a HUD/NAHASDA housing project with $557,380 in revenue and $550,186 in expenses for 20 unites.
 Another program removed debris from the Coharie River after a hurricane, and another provided COVID-19 relief to members.

-Leadership positions, as of 2019, included:
+Leadership positions, as of January 2026, included: